 a.
 Market Access: Regulators establish requirements for obtaining access to markets and trading venues.
 This includes licensing, registration, and compliance with specific criteria.

 b.
 Risk Controls: Regulations often mandate the implementation of risk management controls to prevent excessive volatility or market disruptions.
 These controls may include position limits, circuit breakers, and pre-trade risk checks.
+There have been many “fat finger” mistakes that have made havoc in the markets.

 c.
 Transparency and Reporting: Regulatory frameworks emphasize transparency by requiring traders to report their trading activities and disclose certain algorithmic strategies.
 This helps regulators monitor market activity and detect any potential abuses or manipulations.